Netatalk/netatalk/doc/manual/Configuration.md

     volume uuid = 550E8400-E29B-41D4-A716-446655440000

-The **vol dbpath** directory must already exist and be writable by the serving user.
+The **vol dbpath** directory must already exist and be writable by the serving user; the second `mkdir` above creates it, and the server creates one directory per volume beneath it, owned by the serving user with owner-only permissions (directory 0700, database files 0600). **nad** and **dbd** run by that user keep those permissions; run by root they widen them to the shared defaults, which the next server start tightens again.

+The default AFP port 548 is privileged on many systems, so the example uses **afp port = 5548** and the server can bind without any privileges.
+Clients connect with `afp://server:5548`. **netatalk** warns at startup when **afp port** is below 1024 and lets the start proceed rather than rejecting the configuration, because a process without root can bind 548 on macOS 10.14 and later and on Linux with **CAP_NET_BIND_SERVICE** or a lowered **net.ipv4.ip_unprivileged_port_start**.
 Set **zeroconf = no** if clients will connect directly; otherwise the user's server can advertise itself over Bonjour like a normal AFP service.

 Start the server with a PID file in private user state.
 Use **-d** while testing to keep it in the foreground:

-    netatalk --unprivileged --pidfile "$HOME/.local/state/netatalk/netatalk.pid" \
+    netatalk --single-user --pidfile "$HOME/.local/state/netatalk/netatalk.pid" \
         --config "$HOME/.config/netatalk/afp.conf" -d

 The long options above correspond to **-u**, **-P**, and **-F** respectively.
-Without **--unprivileged**, a regular-user invocation is rejected with an explicit diagnostic instead of starting a partially functional server.
+Without **--single-user**, a regular-user invocation is rejected with an explicit diagnostic instead of starting a partially functional server.

-Rootless mode requires SQLite CNID, static volume sections with explicit **volume uuid** values, an explicit global **signature**, and SRP-only authentication.
-It does not support AppleTalk, the DBD or MySQL CNID backends, **[Homes]** volumes, Spotlight, AFP statistics, or administrator/forced-user configuration.
-A volume that the serving user cannot read and search (or write when it is not read-only) is rejected at startup.
+Single-user mode requires **cnid scheme = sqlite**, static volume sections with explicit **volume uuid** values, an explicit global **signature**, **uam list = uams_srp.so**, an SRP verifier directory owned by the serving user with mode 0700 holding that user's verifier file with no group or other permissions, and a configuration file that is owned by the serving user, not writable by group or others, and kept in a mode-0700 directory owned by that user.
+It does not support AppleTalk, the DBD or MySQL CNID backends, **[Homes]** volumes, Spotlight backends other than **cnid** (the default, which searches the volume's own CNID database), AFP statistics, or administrator and forced-user configuration.
+A volume the serving user cannot read and search, or cannot write when it is not read-only, is rejected at startup, as is one whose CNID directory does not exist and cannot be created: **vol dbpath** must name a directory the serving user owns.
+CNID state owned by another user is not taken
+over: that volume fails to open and the log says which directory is not the serving user's.

 Configuration reloads are disabled in this mode.
 Restart **netatalk** after changing *afp.conf*.